 Does a Naperville or Bolingbrook address mean DuPage County court records?

 Not necessarily.
-Both cities straddle county lines.
-Naperville extends into Will County to the south, and a significant portion of Bolingbrook is in Will County.
-The only reliable way to confirm which county court has jurisdiction for a specific address is to check the address against county boundary maps.
-If a DuPage County search comes up empty for a Naperville or Bolingbrook address, check Will County circuit court records next.
+Naperville extends southward into Will County, and the majority of Bolingbrook's population is in Will County.
+The only reliable way to confirm which county has jurisdiction for a specific address is to check it against county boundary maps.
+If a DuPage portal search comes up empty for a Naperville or Bolingbrook address, Will County circuit court records are the natural next step.
+The Illinois statewide portal covers both counties simultaneously — use it before committing to county-specific clerk contact.

 How do I access DuPage County court records online?